Lugribossk/publication-api-experiment/README.md

 - Promises are assumed to fail if the requested object could not be found, rather then resolve with null data.

 ### JSDuck
-[JSDuck](https://github.com/senchalabs/jsduck) is used to generate documentation.
-It's designed for code using Sencha's frameworks but can be made to work pretty well with some extra tags:
+- [JSDuck](https://github.com/senchalabs/jsduck) is used to generate documentation.
+It's designed for code using Sencha's frameworks but can be made to work pretty well with some extra tags.
 - @constructor after the class description but before the parameters makes the constructor function show up in the documentation.
 - @private and @static on all methods that are that, even though it is obvious.
 - The live examples work due to a new live example iframe with RequireJS.